FrikandelbroodjeCommunity/FrikanUtils/FrikanUtils-ProjectMer/README.md

 ## Adding ProjectMER files

-The audio module uses the [FrikanUtils file system](../FrikanUtils/README.md).
-By default, you can add your ProjectMER schematics in the `/LabAPI/configs/{port or global}/FrikanUtils/Maps` folder.
+The Project MER module uses the [FrikanUtils file system](../FrikanUtils/README.md).
+By default, you can add your ProjectMER schematics in the `/LabAPI/configs/{port/global}/FrikanUtils/Maps` folder.

 If you use any custom file providers, you can also add the file to the location accessed by your custom file provider.